benjaminherb/VQTools/README.md

 - `-m, --mode` — Which metric/mode to run (see table below).
 - `-o, --output` — Optional: save output files (one `*.method.json` per video).
 If `-o` is passed without an argument, the output is written next to the distorted files.
 - `-q, --quiet` — Reduce console output
+- `--rebuild` - Delete and rebuild the selected model if applicable
+- `--tempdir` - Specify temporary directory to use (eg for transcoding)

 #### Notes:
 - If `--reference` is a folder, the script uses the closest filename match.